Every accredited Nurse Practitioner program is held to the same outcome standard, but not the same assessment infrastructure.

 For smaller cohort programs

 DDx directly addresses the structural barriers smaller programs face — giving programs the infrastructure and resource efficiency that were previously out of reach.
+With DDx, programs can build a rigorous, trackable record of student reasoning development, deploy cases at up to 80% lower cost than standardized patient OSCE equivalents, and cover all NP specialties without dependence on hard-to-secure clinical placements.

-Designed to int egrate seamlessly across the NP curriculum
+Designed to integrate across the NP curriculum

+DDx cases can be scaffolded across all NP specialty tracks and training stages, including initial implementation in the 3 Ps (Pharmacology, Pathophysiology, Advanced Health Assessment) and continued implementation modularly in didactic courses and clinical practicums.
 Cases increase in complexity as students advance, helping programs align reasoning assessment with the progression of clinical training.